Miles: a 8.8 miles loop (includes off trail section)

 Elevation Gain/Highest: 2000/6640ft

-Map: Green Trails Plain No 146, my GAIA
+Map: Green Trails Plain No 146

 Favorite Eats After Hike: Gustav’s, Yodelin’s Broth Company, South, Dan’s Food Market, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.